adamiturabi/noun-class-nahw-wafi/index.Rmd

 Next, we look at case studies.
 We will use the classifications and conditions to determine the behavior of nouns we are studying.

-We use primarily Arabic grammatical terminology by transcribing terms and making little attempt to translate them.
+We use primarily Arabic grammatical terminology by transcribing terms and make little attempt to translate them.

-The romanization scheme used in this article is [Ebtv jHx dprz scSD TP eg fq klmn hwy aui AUI aw ay]{.trn}.
+The romanization scheme used in this article is [Ebtv jHx dp rz sc SD TP eg fq klmn hwy aui AUI aw ay]{.trn}.
 The [tAE marbUtao]{.trn} is transcribed as [o]{.trn} and [O]{.trn}, the latter when in construct state.
 Transcribing of technical terms is generally in pausal form.

 # Some relevant quotations